Vlado Janković: Professional career

 Janković began his professional career with the Greek Basket League club Panionios in 2007.
 In 2008, he moved to the Serbian club Mega, on loan from Panionios.
 He then returned to Panionios in 2009.

 On 20 June 2013, Janković joined the Greek club Panathinaikos.
 He was announced as a new player of Panathinaikos, for the following three years, along with his Panionios teammate Nikos Pappas.
 During his second season at the club, he switched his jersey number from 16 to 8.

 Janković played in the 2016 NBA Summer League, with the Summer League squad of the New Orleans Pelicans.

 On August 3, 2016, Janković signed with the Spanish Liga ACB club Valencia.
 On October 31, 2016, he was loaned to the Greek club Aris Thessaloniki, for the rest of the season.
 On July 20, 2017, Janković signed with Andorra.

 He spent the entire Greek League 2018–19 season with Holargos, averaging a career-high 13.8 points, 5.4 rebounds and 2.7 assists per game.

 On November 11, 2019, Janković signed a seven-month contract with AEK Athens.
 He signed a two-year extension with the team on August 3, 2020.

 On July 23, 2021, Janković moved back to Thessaloniki for PAOK.
-In 23 games, he averaged 8 points, 4.9 rebounds and 2.7 assists, playing around 25 minutes per contest.
+In 23 games, he averaged 8 points, 4.9 rebounds and 2.7 assists in 25 minutes per contest.